octokit/auth-app.js/README.md

         <code>string</code>
       </th>
       <td>
         <strong>Required</strong>.
 Content of the <code>*.pem</code> file you downloaded from the app’s about page.
 You can generate a new private key if needed.
+If your private key contains escaped newlines (`\\n`), they will be automatically replaced with actual newlines.
       </td>
     </tr>
     <tr>